dotnet/csharpstandard/standard/classes.md

 >
 > *end example*

 A task builder type is a class or struct type that corresponds to a specific task type ([§15.15.2](classes.md#15152-task-type-builder-pattern)).
+The task builder type shall exactly match the declared accessibility of its corresponding task type.

+> *Note:* If the task type is declared `internal`, the the corresponding builder type must also be declared `internal` and be defined in the same assembly.
+If the task type is nested inside another type, the task buider type must also be nested in that same type. *end note*

 An async function has the ability to suspend evaluation by means of await expressions ([§12.9.8](expressions.md#1298-await-expressions)) in its body.
 Evaluation may later be resumed at the point of the suspending await expression by means of a ***resumption delegate***.
 The resumption delegate is of type `System.Action`, and when it is invoked, evaluation of the async function invocation will resume from the await expression where it left off.
 The ***current caller*** of an async function invocation is the original caller if the function invocation has never been suspended or the most recent caller of the resumption delegate otherwise.

 ### 15.15.2 Task-type builder pattern

 A task builder type can have at most one type parameter and cannot be nested in a generic type.
-A task builder type shall have the following accessible members (for non-generic task builder types, `SetResult` has no parameters):
+A task builder type shall have the following members (for non-generic task builder types, `SetResult` has no parameters) with declared `public` accessibility:

 ```csharp
 class «TaskBuilderType»<T>